oracle-livelabs/em-omc/logging-analytics/substitution-function/analytics/analytics.md

-# View and Analyze Logs enriched using substitution function
+# Ingest, View and Analyze Logs enriched using substitution function

 ## Introduction
 You will learn how to use the Log Explorer to view log records grouped by the field substituted using substitution function.

-Estimated Lab Time: 10 minutes
+Estimated Time: 10 minutes

 ### Objectives